cfengine/documentation/reference/special-variables/sys.markdown

 ### sys.workdir

-The location of the CFEngine [work directory][The CFEngine Components#The Working Directory] and cache.
+The location of the CFEngine [work directory][CFEngine Directory Structure] and cache.
 For the system privileged user this is normally:

 ```cf3
     # workdir = /var/cfengine